-This mid-term review (MTR) of "Hayenna - Integrated Urban Development Project" ("Hayenna project", or "Hayenna") is commissioned by UN-Habitat in line with its Revised Evaluation Framework of 2016 mandating projects of over 1 million USD to be subject to evaluation by external consultants managed by the Evaluation Unit.
-The review is carried out by two external evaluation consultants: Mr. Mohammed Fangary and Mr. Pablo Vaggione, between the months of May and July 2023.
+This mid-term review (MTR) of "Hayenna - Integrated Urban Development Project" ("Hayenna project", or "Hayenna") was commissioned by UN-Habitat in line with its Revised Evaluation Framework of 2016 mandating projects of over 1 million USD to be evaluated by external evaluation consultants and managed by the Independent Evaluation Unit.
+The review was carried out by two external evaluation consultants: Mr. Mohammed Fangary and Mr. Pablo Vaggione, between the months of May and July 2023.

 The Hayenna project is funded by the State Secretariat for Economic Affairs (SECO), Government of Switzerland, and the Government of Egypt with a total budget of USD 11,760,000.
-The project is implemented by UN-Habitat in partnership with the Ministry of Housing, Utilities and Urban Communities (MOHUUC), the General Organization for Physical Planning (GOPP), as well as the main local implementing partners namely the Governorates of Qena and Damietta.
-It started in August 2018 and was extended to end in December 2024.
+The project is implemented by UN-Habitat in partnership with the Ministry of Housing, Utilities and Urban Communities (MoHUUC), the General Organization for Physical Planning (GOPP), as well as the main local implementing partners namely the Governorates of Qena and Damietta.
+It started in August 2018 and is scheduled to end in December 2024.